SBOSE550/Customer-Visit-Data-Collection-Form/README.md

 ### Next Steps
 Future improvements could include:
 - Adding user authentication for secure data submission.
+- Basic error handling needs to be implemented to ensure that required fields are filled, and valid inputs are provided.
 - Implementing offline data collection capabilities.
 - Creating detailed reports and dashboards directly from the collected data.